martin-haugh/martin-haugh.github.io/_pages/about.md

   - /about.html
 ---

-I am an Associate Professor of Analytics and Operations Research at [Imperial College Business School](https://www.imperial.ac.uk/business-school/) (ICBS) where I have been since September 2017.
+I am an Associate Professor of Analytics and Operations Research at [Imperial Business School](https://www.imperial.ac.uk/business-school/) (ICBS) where I have been since September 2017.
 I am also the Academic Director of the [MSc in Business Analytics](https://www.imperial.ac.uk/study/courses/postgraduate-taught/business-analytics/) at ICBS.
 Prior to joining Imperial I spent more than 10 years in the Department of IE & OR at Columbia University as well as 4 years working as a quant  in the hedge fund industry in New York and London.
 I have a Ph.D. in [Operations Research](http://orc.mit.edu/) from MIT and MSc degrees in [Applied Statistics](https://www.stats.ox.ac.uk/) and [Mathematics](https://www.ucc.ie/en/matsci/) from the University of Oxford and University College Cork, respectively.

 ## Research
 My main research interests are in the areas of: